benjohnson2001/GaussianHumanization/README.md

 ![interface](interface.png)

+## description:

+This tool is not meant for establishing groove relationships between instruments, you should do that using "Playback time offset" available in a Track's IO window.
+This tool is for generating subtle variation and life within a set groove position.

+## installation:

 1. save the gaussian_humanization file in Reaper's "Effects" folder
 2. restart Reaper and add the FX to a track (search for "pandabot" or "gauss")
 3. make sure you place it BEFORE a virtual instrument in the FX chain

-This tool is not meant for establishing groove relationships between instruments, you should do that using "Playback time offset" available in a Track's IO window.
-This tool is for generating subtle variation and life within a set groove.

 ## technical information: